 Scarcity of goods in any circumstances invariably creates in its wake a flourishing Black Market and this was no different during the war when ration books were regularly bought and sold (particularly those of people who had recently passed away) along with ones stolen from depots and distribution centres.

 Everyone knew their local Spiv, as he was known, and though they were widely despised they were rarely short of business.

-But it would over time also become deeply divisive with people not able to understand why rationing continued for so many years after the wartime emergency had passed and in many cases became even more severe with the bacon, lard, and soap ration being reduced, the sweet ration resumed, and potatoes and bread rationed for the first time.
+People could not understand why rationing continued for so many years after the wartime emergency had passed and in many cases became even more severe with the bacon, lard, and soap ration being reduced, the sweet ration resumed, and potatoes and bread rationed for the first time.

 Shortages aside, they were simply sick and tired of queuing for everything.